 The financial report was filed based on a primary review.
 This involved confirming that the financial reporting timelines required under sections 253, 265, 266 and 268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under section 268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that next year's financial report may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 31 December 2025 may be subject to an advanced compliance review.